Are you thinking about entering the world of rental arbitrage in Tampa, Florida? If so, you're in the right place.

 “Any unit or group of units in a condominium or cooperative or any individually or collectively owned single-family, two-family or four-family house or dwelling unit that is also a transient public lodging establishment but that is not a timeshare project.”

-As the licensed agent, you are expected to hold a vacation rental license from the Department of Business and Professional Regulation (DBPR).
+As the licensed agent, you must hold a vacation rental license from the Department of Business and Professional Regulation (DBPR).
 There are two types of licenses:

-• A Collective License is issued to a group of houses or units found in separate locations that are represented by the same licensed agent.
-(A collective license may have a maximum of 75 houses or units per license and is restricted to counties within one.
+A Collective License is issued to a group of houses or units found in separate locations that are represented by the same licensed agent.
+(A collective license may have a maximum of 75 houses or units per license and is restricted to counties within one district.)

-However, because the State of Florida defines condominiums and dwellings as separate types of short-term vacation rental housing you cannot combine the operations in one license.
+However, because the State of Florida defines condominiums and dwellings as separate types of vacation rental housing you cannot combine the operations under one license.

 Licenses must be renewed annually and displayed in the vacation rental or made available when requested.